jdittrich/userNeedResearchBook/text/dataGathering.md

 <!-- MAYBE: add context to the examples like "switching from… to… while saying on topic" -->

-Every method has its strength and weaknesses.
+Every method has will highlight different aspects of the participant’s motivations, activities and problems.
 So it makes sense to transition between methods in your research.

 By using different methods on the same topic, you can gain new perspectives on it.